 Playing in chess tournaments is a completely different thing from studying chess or playing friendly casual games at the club with your pals.
 While we can do pretty well during our lessons, training sessions with friends or coach, an official competition forces you to make your best effort and put to work your best competitive skills and character.
 Of course, usually, there are hundreds of other colleagues doing exactly the same.
 And, as if this didn’t sound hard enough there is the time pressure.

-We have to make decisions within a limited amount of time, not only on the board but also during the preparation, the opening choice, and the most unpleasant strategy for the opponent.
+We have to make decisions within a limited amount of time.
+Not only do we do this on the board, but also during the preparation as well as the opening choice.
+And, we should not forget the most unpleasant strategy for the opponent.
 In this mixture of elements, it is not difficult to realize that sometimes we lose our path when we are at a competition.

 It can be due to several reasons such as:

 - Bad habits – No rest, poor quality sleep

 - Not handling well the pressure – Cracking at the critical moments

 - Feeling unconfident – Not feeling prepared enough